Esri/python-toolbox-for-rapid/README.md

 ![alt tag](/toolbox_screenshot.png)

-* In order to use the Preprocessing tools, you will need to have the following inputs available:
+* To use the Preprocessing tools, you need the following inputs ready:

    * Drainage Line and Catchment feature classes for the watersheds of interests.
 To learn about how to create them, please refer to the workflow of Basic Dendritic Terrain Processing with [ArcHydro](http://resources.arcgis.com/en/communities/hydro/01vn0000000s000000.htm) tools.
    * For [WRF-Hydro](https://www.ral.ucar.edu/projects/wrf_hydro), you will need both its geogrid file and runoff file; for [ECMWF](http://www.ecmwf.int/), you will need only the runoff file.

+* To use the Postprocessing tools for stream flow mapping, you need the following inputs ready:

+   * Drainage line feature class
+   * RAPID discharge file

+* To use the Postprocessing tools for flood inundation mapping, you need the following inputs ready:

+   * Catchment polygon feature class or Catchment raster with stream ID as pixel values
+   * RAPID discharge file
+   * Rating curves
+   * Height Above the Nearest Drainage (HAND) raster

 ## Issues